Donald Trump leaves hospital after COVID-19 treatment | DW | 05.10.2020

 Trump walked out of the hospital building before heading to the presidential helicopter, Marine One.

-After arriving at the White House, Trump removed his mask for a photo-op with photographers, and continued to leave it off as staffers approached to greet him.
+After arriving at the White House, Trump removed his mask for a photo-op with photographers and saluted.
+The president continued to leave it off as staffers approached to greet him.

-The president plans on continuing his treatment for the illness at the White House.
+Trump plans on continuing his treatment for the illness at the White House and is still likely contagious.

 Earlier on Monday, the president announced he would be leaving the military hospital, which is located in in Maryland, near Washington D.C.